 Pencarrow House, Bodmin

-The gardens here combination formal landscaping with natural woodland and in the spring there is a dazzling display of more than 600 varieties of camellias and rhododendrons in bloom.
+The gardens here combination formal landscaping with natural woodland.
+In the spring there is a dazzling display of more than 600 varieties of camellias and rhododendrons in bloom.
 But one of the gardens best known attractions are the bluebells and wild garlic that simply carpet the woodland throughout spring.
 There is free parking here and dogs are welcome too.

 Antony Woodland, Torpoint

-Antony House at Torpoint was the setting for Tim Burton’s fantastical film Alice in Wonderland and beside this National Trust house is the privately owned Antony Woodland Garden.
-Here in spring a shaded area of trees known as the Cathedral becomes the stuff of daydreams where enchanting swathes of bluebells and wild garlic cover the ground, a really wonderful sensation for your senses
+Antony House at Torpoint was the setting for Tim Burton’s fantastical film Alice in Wonderland.
+The National Trust house is the privately owned Antony Woodland Garden.
+Here in spring a shaded area of trees known as the Cathedral becomes the stuff of daydreams where enchanting swathes of bluebells and wild garlic cover the ground.
+A really wonderful sensation for your senses

 With around 250 acres of woodlands and miles of footpaths to explore Tehidy is one of the largest area of woodland in Cornwall.
-Underneath the canopy of established native trees a whole variety of woodland plants and animals thrive and when the bluebells appear the scene becomes even more magical.
+Underneath the canopy of established native trees a whole variety of woodland plants and animals thrive.
+When the bluebells appear the scene becomes even more magical.
 This is a great natural playground for the young and the not so young to discover!

-Thanks again to Alex for letting me use his gorgeous image in this post and here’s a link to his website where you can get all kinds of photographic hints, tip and tutorials!
+Thanks again to Alex for letting me use his gorgeous image in this post.
+Here’s a link to his website where you can get all kinds of photographic hints, tip and tutorials!